NVJKKartik/Alumni_connect/README.md

 Step 3
 Run "flutter run" in the terminal

-The apk of the app can be downloaded from google drive https://drive.google.com/drive/folders/1Oz10jLMQwjyi8spVM88_Sm8Hey8A-P_J?usp=sharing
+The apk of the app can be downloaded from Google Drive https://drive.google.com/drive/folders/1Oz10jLMQwjyi8spVM88_Sm8Hey8A-P_J?usp=sharing

 The app should be up and running.
 Recheck the dependencies if the app is not working.

 # Contributors
 Aarsh Desai - 21BDS001
 Ashish Gidijala - 21BDS007
 N.V.J.K Kartik - 21BDS041
 Priyesh Gupta - 21BDS050
 Vinayak Rai - 21BDS069

 # License
 BSD 3 License